Nashville flash flood leaves four dead and dozens of homes and businesses destroyed

 (CNN)The city of Nashville is recovering from a deadly flood caused by heavy rains that prompted hundreds of rescues and killed four people.

-Authorities identified two of the four victims as men in their 60s and 70s who drowned after driving as floodwaters ravaged the areal
+Authorities identified two of the four victims as men in their 60s and 70s who drowned after driving as floodwaters ravaged the area.

 More than a hundred people had to be rescued from fast rising waters that flooded communities and damaged homes and businesses, the Nashville Fire Department said in an update Sunday night.